jk-me/deuces-back/README.md

 A recreation of the card game Deuces, in a React/Redux web application with a Rails API backend.

-This app is now deployed on heroku at [Deuces](https://deuces-card-game.herokuapp.com/)
+This repository is the Ruby on Rails backend, and is deployed on heroku at [Deuces Backend](https://deuces-backend.herokuapp.com/)

+The frontend is available at [Heroku](https://deuces-card-game.herokuapp.com/) [Github](https://github.com/jk-me/deuces-front)

+An older version of this application in a single repository is available on [Github](https://github.com/jk-me/deuces)

 ## Getting Started